 And finally, the smaller Chinese phone companies already existing in India have been associated with poor guarantee and questionable lifetime.
 In fact, the term “China phone” in India automatically brings about an image of a flashy device with pathetic quality, zero after sales support and no reliability.

-The NEED OF THE HOUR for Chinese manufacturers.
+The NEED OF THE HOUR for Chinese manufacturers of Smartphones in India

 Two words – effective marketing.